-The apprentices are instructed by three categories of VET professionals: vocational school teachers, apprenticeship trainers and branch course instructors.
+Apprentices receive instructions from three categories of VET professionals: vocational school teachers, apprenticeship trainers and branch course instructors.
 The requirements for those professions are regulated on national level and they are trained in federally recognised institutions.

 VET professionals support and challenge their learners to become more self-reliant for their current and future professional careers and pathways.
 VET professionals take economic, social, political, and operational interests in consideration whilst also considering personal expectations and needs.
-The diversity of profiles of VET professionals is quite large and correlates with the different learning locations and the depth of pedagogical and didactical expertise required for classroom instruction, apprenticeship training or training in branch courses.
+The diversity of profiles of VET professionals is quite large and correlates with the different learning places and the depth of pedagogical and didactical expertise required for classroom instruction, apprenticeship training or training in branch courses.

 There are several different training courses for VET professionals, each of a different duration: